Need chores for money charts? Not only do I have chores to help fill your kid's money chart out, but I offer chore pay scale examples.

-Another favorite of mine – one that has the potential to grow with up to 3 of your kid – is the Neatlings Chore System.
+Another favorite of mine – one that has the potential to grow with your child – is the Neatlings Chore System.
 WOW is this one very customizable, but with guidance (yes, I’ve got a copy of my own!).
 You can use it whether you pay for certain chores, or not.
 Your kids can redeem completed chore cards (there are 54 of them, plus 3 decks of self-care cards) for rewards or money – your choice.

 And if you want to go the semi-DIY route?
 A work-for-hire board could work for you.
 You just need a magnetic dry erase board, some magnetic clips, index cards to write the chores down on, and cash that you put with each chore.
 You clip the money and the chore that they need to do to earn it, one clip at a time.
 As your child completes the chore, they get the cash.
 Easy-peasy.

 Psst: here’s my full article on the best chore charts for kids.

 Next up?
 Let me help you pick out your chore pay scale.

 I’m going to give you several chore pay scales.
 The one that you choose will depend on your chore system, the way that you answered the questions above, and your gut feeling.

 Because, let’s face it Mama – our guts usually don’t steer us wrong when it comes to parenting!